mcalheiro/ada-angular-part1/README.md

 # ada-angular-part1

-This repo contains my exercices for the Angular module
+[WIP] This repo contains my exercises for the Angular module.